eye-division/kindle-co-ed/_casestudies/kindleco-supports.md

   trickle through the sector.
-Key shifts from the specifics of implementing the Children & Families Act 2014, to the more considered response of providing a Reflective Space for sector Leaders to "Think" together as they emerge from the global Pandemic of 2020, all provide moments of both challenge & opportunity to its charitable mission.
+Key shifts from the specifics of implementing the Children & Families Act 2014, to the more considered response of providing a Reflective Space for sector Leaders to "Think" together as they emerge from the global Pandemic of 2020: these all provide moments of both challenge & opportunity to its charitable mission.
 main_image_path:
 main_image_description: